 Pennsylvania Dental Implant and Oral Surgery Associates, of Bucks and Montgomery Counties, Drs.
-Dachowski and Sock are respected experienced leaders bone grafting, dental implant surgery and restoration of dental function and appearance.
+Dachowski, Sock, and Daly are respected experienced leaders bone grafting, dental implant surgery and restoration of dental function and appearance.

 Bone of poor quality and quantity, that may not be suitable for Dental Implants